• Home

 Make a well in the center of the dry ingredients.
 Add in the cornstarch water mixture, the homemade buttermilk, the warm water, vegetable oil and vanilla.

 Whisk until smooth and combined.
-The batter will appear very thin and liquidy.
-Let it sit 10 minutes; it will start to thicken.
+The batter may appear very thin and liquidy.
+If so, let it sit 10 minutes; it will start to thicken.

 Let the cupcakes cool almost completely in the pan before trying to remove them.